wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 |MacOS|gwan.tar.gz| XXXXXXXXXXXXXXXX |XXXXXXXXXXXXXXXXXXXXXXXXX

 ### 5.2.2.
 Download Code and Compile

-If you want to compile WanPoS code, you should first to install golang develop environment and config $GOPATH and $GOROOT:
+If you want to compile the Galaxy Consensus code, you should first to install the Golang development environment and config $GOPATH and $GOROOT:

 https://golang.org/

-You can download code file and compile to run as following steps.
+You can download the code file and compile to run with the following steps:

 If you already have a golang compile and run environment, and you have configured $GOPATH , you can get the code as below: